meanjula/MERN_Project/backend/readme.md

 #### authentication.js

 - create router
-- create post request for getting data posted by user
+- create post request for getting data posted by user(inside postman)

-- getting data back from postman as a form data.
+##### postman

 - download postman
 - create new collection in postman
 - include in header (content-Type:application/json)
 - inside body select row and then write user input data as in userSchema format.
-  - send data to applicartion
+- send data to application

+- retrieve user input and store in databse using post request and promises.